 This is arguably the most important benefit of open banking Fintech to all parties involved, especially the customers.

-A report by EFInA in 2020 (Enhancing Financial Innovation and Access) shows that only 45% of the Nigerian population are banked.
-Meaning there are over 40 million adults who are currently unbanked or underbanked in Nigeria.
+A report by EFInA in 2020 (Enhancing Financial Innovation and Access) shows that only 45% of the Nigerian population is banked.
+This means there are over 40 million adults who are currently unbanked or underbanked in Nigeria.
 The report clearly shows the problem of financial inclusivity, which is something that open banking API through its shared banking access is meant to solve.
 Here banking institutions will share the same data with Fintech companies.

 - Source of income generation

 As the saying goes, No one wants to hear the conversation if money is not involved.
 Open banking does not mean free banking.
 It’s a massive source of income generation for the parties involved.

 The banks would charge Fintech companies for the access fee to the APIs that banks provide and a certain percentage subsequently on transaction fees for transfers, access to data, and so on.

 The Fintech companies in turn charge their users based on the services that they provide.
 The customer would need these services and products and would not mind paying certain fees for using such services.
 At the top of the day, it is a win-win situation for all parties involved.